-The population structure and dynamics of A. aegypti mosquitoes are complex and influenced by environmental and geographical factors.
-Several interesting experimental and field studies have been performed since the beginning of the twentieth century in order to study the dispersal of A. aegypti.
+tieth century in order to study the dispersal of A. aegypti.
 These studies seem to show different results because the experimental conditions during the experiments and observational studies influence dramatically the dispersal pattern of the mosquitoes.
-In order to study the dispersal dynamics of A. aegypti, Takahashi et al. [30] developed an advection-reaction-diffusion model that accounts for the effect of wind and predicts the existence of stable traveling waves in several situations.
+In order to study the dispersal dynamics of A. aegypti, Takahashi et al. [16] developed an advection-reaction-diffusion model that accounts for the effect of wind and predicts the existence of stable traveling waves in several situations.
 Although Takahashi et al. gave an estimation of the speed of traveling waves of A. aegypti, it is the asymptotic wave speed that usually gives an approximation of the progressive spreading speed of A. aegypti, and it does not really show the spread of A. aegypti in the early stage of spatial expanding to larger areas.
-To describe the spatial spreading of A. aegypti, it is neccessary to consider a free boundary.
+To describe the spatial spreading of A. aegypti, it is necessary to consider a free boundary.
 At the boundary front of a source, A. aegypti expands and pushes forward to cause further spreading till it extends to the whole area.

 Free boundary problems have been used to study biological invasions.
-Du and Lin [7] proposed a biological invasive model to investigate how one species spreads into a new environment via a free boundary problem.
-Recently, Lin and Zhu [20] applied a free boundary problem to model the spatial spreading of West Nile virus in vector mosquitoes and host birds in North America and showed the spreading or vanishing of the boundary depends on the basic reproduction number.
-For a SIS model with spatial heterogeneity of environment, Ge et al. [11] proposed to use the basic reproduction numbers to dominate the spreading of infectious disease.
-In some other studies [18, 31, 1, 4], researchers have given conditions for the spreading front expanding or vanishing in various advection-reaction-diffusion models.
-Other related mathematical results provided theoretical frame work for free boundary problems, see Guo et al. [14], Lin [19], Wang et al. [34] and references therein.
+Du and Lin [17] proposed a biological invasive model to investigate how one species spreads into a new environment via a free boundary problem.
+Recently, Lin and Zhu [18] applied a free boundary problem to model the spatial spreading of West Nile virus in vector mosquitoes and host birds in North America and showed the spreading or vanishing of the boundary depends on the basic reproduction number.
+For a SIS model with spatial heterogeneity of environment, Ge et al. [19] proposed to use the basic reproduction numbers to dominate the spreading of infectious disease.
+In some other studies [20-22], researchers have given conditions for the spreading front expanding or vanishing in various advection-reaction-diffusion models.
+Other related mathematical results provided theoretical frame work for free boundary problems, see Guo and Wu [23], Lin [24], Wang and Zhao [25] and references therein.

-In this paper, based on the modeling studies of A. aegypti in [30], we propose and study an advection-reaction-diffusion model with free boundary to explore the temporal-spatial transmission of the A. aegypti mosquitoes, where the population of the vector mosquitoes is described by a system for the two life stages: the winged form (mature female mosquitoes) and an aquatic population (eggs, larvae and pupae), the expanding front is expressed by a free boundary which models the spatial expanding of the source area.
+In this paper, based on the modeling studies of A. aegypti in [16], we propose and study an advection-reaction-diffusion model with free boundary to explore the temporal-spatial transmission of the A. aegypti mosquitoes, where the population of the vector mosquitoes is described by a system for the two life stages: the winged form (mature female mosquitoes) and an aquatic population (eggs, larvae and pupae), the expanding front is expressed by a free boundary which models the spatial expanding of the source area.
 The female mosquitoes are initially located at a habitat, then spread to other places owing to their dispersal ability.
 In our model the dispersal ability includes the long distance dispersal as well as the short distance dispersal.
 The long distance dispersal of A. aegypti is caused by wind, while the short dispersal thanks to the random walk of each individual mosquito.
 From the viewpoint of mathematical modeling, the long distance dispersal is described by the advection while the short distance dispersal is described the classical Laplacian diffusion.
 The availability of such a model enables us to apply the free boundary theory to show the existence and uniqueness of the global solution to an advection-reaction-diffusion model.
 Moreover we estimate the boundedness of moving speed of the free boundary.